rrra/www/content/post/2021/our-first-in-person-club-meeting-of-2021-is-june-15th.md

 +++
 date = "2021-06-12T15:05:00-05:00"
-title = "Our First In-person Club Meeting Of 2021 Is June 15th" authors = [ "K0STK" ]
+title = "Our First Post-COVID Club Meeting Of 2021 Is June 15th" authors = [ "K0STK" ]
 categories = [ "Membership" ]
 tags = []
-draft = true
 +++
 The [RRRA Board of Directors]({{< relref "/about/contact/_index.md#board-of-directors" >}}) is pleased to announce the club's return to *in-person* meetings with the